Configure SSO with Optimal as your identity provider

 Setting Description Single Sign on URL This field is populated automatically by your selected metadata file.
 It is the protected endpoint on your IdP to which Splunk sends authentication requests.
-If you are using Splunk Cloud, open a support ticket to have the Splunk Cloud operations team open the port for communicating with the IdP.
+If you use Splunk Cloud and access the instance on a non-standard network port, open a support ticket to have the Splunk Cloud operations team open that port for communicating with the IdP.

 Your users use this URL for SSO login.

 To access the login page once SAML is enabled, append the full login URL (

 loginType=Splunk.
 Users can also log into their local Splunk account by navigating directly to – splunkweb:port/en-US/account/login?loginType=Splunk